 Cervanki - the single

 Marta performed as a member of the group Golden Kids but it did not mean that she gave up her solo career.
-A new hit single released in 1969 featured the song "Cervanki" (Red Sky) b/w "Mel snedou tvar" (He had a brown face).
+A new hit single released at the beginning of 1969 featured the song "Cervanki" (Red Sky) b/w "Mel snedou tvar" (He had a brown face).
+The first song was recorded in December 1968 and the latter in November 1968.
+The single was released featured two different covers.

 Golden Kids in West Germany